abh1navv/abh1navv.github.io/data/blog/go-variables-constants.md

 }
 ```

-Now let's see how to define variables using var.
+Now let's see how to define variables using _var_.

 ```go
 func main() {